agardnerittemp/mclass/README.md

 ## Prerequisites

+### Create SaaS trial tenant

+If you don't already have a Dynatrace SaaS tenant, sign up for a free trial here: [free 15 day Dynatrace trial](https://www.dynatrace.com/trial)

+Make a note of the Dynatrace environment name.
+This the the first part of the URL. `abc12345` would be the environment ID for `https://abc12345.apps.dynatrace.com`

+* For those running in other environments (such as `sprint`), make a note of your environment: `dev`, `sprint` or `live`

 ### Create DT oAuth Client

 Follow [the documentation](https://www.dynatrace.com/support/help/platform-modules/business-analytics/ba-api-ingest) to set up an OAuth client + policy + bind to your service user account email.

 This is required so the platform can send business events (aka bizevents) to Dynatrace.

-You should now have 3 pieces of information:
+You should now have 4 pieces of information:

+1. A DT environment ID
 1. An oAuth client ID
 1. An oAuth client secret
 1. An account URN